patroni/patroni/README.rst

 *There are many ways to run high availability with PostgreSQL.
-Here, we present a template for you to create your own customized, high-availability solution using Python and — for maximum accessibility — a distributed configuration store like ZooKeeper or etcd.*
+Here, we present a template for you to create your own customized, high-availability solution using Python and — for maximum accessibility — a distributed configuration store like ZooKeeper, etcd or Consul.*

 Getting Started
 ---------------